manikanta-kondeti/codes/K-Means/README.md

 	* number of data points(n), number of clusters(k)
 	* Followed by (x,y) coordinates for n points.

+## Motivation

+* The reason behind implementing this has a solid background idea.
+The heart of that idea is clustering the graph.
+So I just wanted to implement it and try if I can cut it down.
+* I strongly believe "Its better to do well than to say well"

 ## License
 Released under MIT-X license.
-Feel free to get in touch with me if you have any doubts or want to give me some suggestions.
+Feel free to get in touch with me if you have any doubts or want to give me some suggestions